pa28/PiDP-8-sim/README.md

 ### Console Commands

+#### Number Radix
+All numbers entered into the console are decoded and encoded in octal.

 #### Load Address ```l[ ]<d><i><number>```
 Places ```<d><i><number>``` in the Data Field, Instruction Field and Program Counter.
 White space between the ```l``` and the ```<d><i><number>``` is optional.
 The address will be displayed in the